Tripati3000/SIEM-system/README.md

 <img src="https://github.com/Tripati3000/SIEM-system/assets/160244601/fb4329e2-a92f-4c41-a6be-1e46dee74d46" height="80%" width="80%" alt="SIEM System steps"/>
 <br />
 <br />
-Step 19: Search >>> event.action:"nmap-scan" on Custum query
+Step 19: Search >>> event.action:"nmap-scan" on Custum query.
-        >>> on about rule section give your rule name or description like (nmap detection)
-        >>> Choose how serious the alert is, so you know which ones need immediate attention.
+        on about rule section give your rule name or description like (nmap detection) and Choose how serious the alert is, so you know which ones need immediate attention.
 Leave all other settings as they are and then click "Continue." <br/>
 <img src="" height="80%" width="80%" alt="SIEM System steps"/>
 <br />
 <br />